Sharing easy homemade delicious recipes

 Like your desserts with some zing?
 You will love my No Bake Lemon Curd Tart recipe…

-I do love a good lemon tart, it’s elegant but also easy to make and is absolutely delicious.
-This french tart also goes by the name of Tarte au Citron if you want to sound fancy!
+I do love a classic French lemon tart; it’s elegant but also an easy lemon pie recipe and is absolutely delicious – perfect for lemon lovers and summer time!
 This no bake lemon curd pie is a french classic and a must-have in your baking toolbox!
 The one thing that can be frustrating is if you make lemon tart the traditional way and bake the filling, it can be prone to cracking.
 Not a good look!
-That’s why I love this recipe, its done on the stove and no cracked filling.
+That’s why I love this no-bake dessert, it’s done on the stove and has no cracked filling.

 Ingredients